-Numeric indicator scores are mapped to TruSTAR’s Normalized Indicator Score Scale by scaling them w.r.t. the max possible score from that intelligence source, and mapping the scaled value to the following normalized scores:
+When the original indicator score is a numerical value, those values are mapped to TruSTAR’s Normalized Indicator Score Scale by comparing them to the the max possible score from that intelligence source and then mapping the scaled value to the following normalized scores

 TruSTAR Normalized Score